Program: B.S., Computer Information Technology

 This requirement can be satisfied by completion of one of the following:

 - Completion of a cohesive set of classes, called the Domain Emphasis Package, determined though consultation with the student’s faculty advisor and requiring approval by the department chair prior to enrollment in any course contained in the package.
 This package should focus on a specific IT or application domain.
 Such a package shall consist of 15 units, with no more than 6 units of lower division classes chosen strategically to meet the prerequisites of the other classes also included in the package.
-The package cannot contain courses offered by the College of Business and Economics.

 By the time COMP 110/L is completed, B.S.
 CIT majors must meet with a faculty advisor to determine the classes in a customized domain emphasis package or to select a minor to fulfill the Domain Emphasis requirement.